EURO GOVT-German yields rise after Draghi backs off rate cuts

 German two-year bond yields, which are particularly sensitive to interest rate expectations due to their short duration, rose 4 basis points on the day to 0.107 percent, their highest since late October.

-Short-term money market rates also moved quickly to reflect the changing outlook with Euribor futures selling off and Eonia overnight rates rising to reflect higher interbank borrowing costs.

-Bund futures extended an earlier fall to hit a low of 142.54 before recovering some ground to settle at 142.70, down 88 ticks on the day.
+Bund futures extended an earlier fall to hit 142.73, down 85 ticks on the day.

 SPANISH AUCTION